0xKitsune/EVM-Gas-Optimizations/README.md

 ```

-## Use assembly to hash efficiently
+## Use assembly to hash instead of Solidity

 ```js